missionpinball/mpf-docs/events/overview/index.rst

 It's easiest to understand the concept of events by going through some examples.

-For example, you might have a ``scoring:`` entry in your config which watches for an event called *target1_hit*, and when it sees it, it adds 1000 points to the player's score, like this:
+For example, you might have a ``variable_player:`` entry in your config which watches for an event called *target1_hit*, and when it sees it, it adds 1000 points to the player's score, like this:

 .. code-block:: mpf-config

   ##! mode: base
-  scoring:
+  variable_player:
       target1_hit:
           score: 1000

-What's really happening behind the scenes here is MPF's score system tells the event system, "Hey, if you see an event called *target1_hit*, let me know about it."
-(This is called "registering a handler", because the scoring system is registering with the event since that it can handle that event.)
+What's really happening behind the scenes here is MPF's variable_player system tells the event system, "Hey, if you see an event called *target1_hit*, let me know about it."
+(This is called "registering a handler", because the variable_player system is registering with the event since that it can handle that event.)

 Then later on, the switch for target 1 gets activated, and the shot controller posts the event called *target1_hit*.
-The Event Manager says, "Hey, I remember the scoring system wanted to know about that", so it tells the scoring system that *target1_hit* was just posted and the scoring system can wake up and deal with it (adding the points, in this case).
+The Event Manager says, "Hey, I remember the variable_player system wanted to know about that", so it tells the variable_player system that *target1_hit* was just posted and the variable_player system can wake up and deal with it (adding the points, in this case).

 So really there are two parts to the events system: